The Mechanics of

 quotation marks (“”), semi-colons (;), and colons (:).
 When used correctly, they make writing look

-punctuation is important to the meaning of text, as you saw in the example at
+is important to the meaning of text, as you saw in the example at the beginning

-people understand how to use periods, question marks, and exclamation points,
+understand how to use periods, question marks, and exclamation points, which

 Many people struggle with commas and quotations, though, so that’s what